cdl-geneseo/geneseo-dictionary/C/Candy-store.md

 # Candy store

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Candy store

 Created by  Unknown User (tjc13), last modified by  Unknown User (jmb53) on Nov 20, 2012

 NN: Liquor store; &quot;I'm going to go up to the candy store for some wine.&quot; Undated for campus usage; said to be before 1989 term, from Geneva, New York.
 Said to be nearly Obs in F92.
 However, better than half of students surveyed recognized term in F94. candy store: A place to get narcotics.
 KTousey This word was found to be obs.
 F06.
 No student was able to identify this word.J.Boselli, 2012: Only 13% of those surveyed were familiar with the term (likely from its context) and could define it.
 Others understood the term in  the non-ironic, euphemistic context.
 Still obsolete.